Difference between Logistic Regression and Support Vector Machine?

 Support Vector Machine

-It is a supervised machine learning algorithm used for classification and regression analysis.
-SVM’s are capable of both separating data into two categories, such as spam vs. not spam email messages, or positive vs. negative sentiments in customer feedback.
+Support Vector Machine (SVM) is a supervised machine learning algorithm used for classification and regression analysis.
+SVM can separate data into two categories, such as distinguishing between spam and non-spam email messages or identifying positive and negative sentiments in customer feedback.
 It is a model suitable for both classification and regression and is more effective with unstructured data such as text and pictures.